simonjvardy/alarm-clock/README.md

   - Note: Early testing showed that the clock canvas context method failed to draw anything if the background image hadn't fully loaded.
 This was resolved using a `.onload` EventHandler property setting a 100ms timeout to check whether the background image has loaded fully before calling the main `createClock()` function to draw the clock hands.
   - To draw each clock hand in the correct position:
     - The canvas is rotated about the centre of the canvas by a calculated angle corresponding to the current time value, drawing the hand before being returned back to the starting point again, ready to be rotated once more for the new time value.
     - The context `.rotate(Radians)` method is used to rotate the canvas and takes an angle in Radians as an argument.
-It was easier to imagine rotation angles in degrees instead of Radians so a small utility function is used to convert degrees to Radians by returning `(Math.PI / 180) * degrees` and passing this result as an argument in the `.rotation()` method.
+It was easier to imagine rotation angles in degrees instead of Radians so a small utility function is used to convert degrees to Radians by returning `(Math.PI / 180) * degrees` and passing this result as an argument in the `.rotate()` method.

 ### Drawing the Clock Hands ###